The UK SRS regulatory timeline, by actor

 Compliance routes (Phase 4):

-- An ESOS-compliant energy audit overseen by an approved Lead Assessor (the standard route)
+- An ESOS energy audit reviewed by a Lead Assessor from an approved register (the standard route)

 ESOS Thresholds